WAV File Extension

 Convert to and from WAV

-If working with a WAV file is challenging, one solution is to convert it to formats like MOV, MP3, WMA, OGG, AAC or other supported formats.
+If you struggle with a WAV file, consider converting it to alternative formats such as MOV, MP3, WMA, OGG, AAC or other similar file types.

 Convert WAV to other file formats